OctopusDeploy/docs/docs/packaging-applications/build-servers/jenkins.md

 ## Deploying Releases {#Jenkins-Deployingreleases}

 You might like to configure Jenkins to not only create a release, but deploy it to a *test environment*.
-This can easily be done by ticking the `Deploy this release after it is created?` option.
+This can be done by ticking the `Deploy this release after it is created?` option.

-Or by using the `Deploy Release` action if you need to specify more deployment criteria, for example the channel or other required packages.
+Alternatively, you can use the `Deploy Release` action if you need to specify more deployment criteria, for example the channel or other required packages.

 ![](images/jenkins/deploy-release.png)

-With a successful run looking like this:
+A successful run looks like this:

 ![](images/jenkins/random-quotes-successful-run.png)